google/WebFundamentals/src/content/en/fundamentals/security/credential-management/save-forms.md

      <input type="submit" value="Sign Up!">
     </form>

-## Interrupt form submission
+## Interrupt the form submission event

-Interrupt the form submission event when user presses the submit button, and prevent the default behavior.
+Interrupt the form submission event when the user presses the submit button, and prevent the default behavior.

     var f = document.querySelector('#signup');